How Often Should You Replace Wheelchair Tyres? A Complete Maintenance Guide

 Signs Your Wheelchair Tyres Need Replacing

 It’s important to recognise the early signs of tyre wear to avoid unexpected breakdowns.
-Look out for:

 • Visible cracks or splits in the rubber.